jcal221/Smile-Counter/README.md

-# Smile-Counter
+# smile-counter-app

 Experience the "Smile Experiment"!

-Join our social experiment by smiling at random people in public places.
+Join our social experiment by walking around public places, parks, malls, or busy streets, and smiling at random people.
 Will they smile back?
-Smiling is contagious, creating positivity and fostering connections.
+Smiling is contagious, creating positivity, fostering connections, and boosting mood.
+Harness the power of non-verbal communication to influence social interactions.

 Use our Smile Counter App to record your results!

 Spread kindness, one smile at a time!

-Note: Remember to include the necessary CSS and JavaScript files for the app to function properly.
+## Technologies Used

+- HTML5: Markup language used for structuring the web page.
+- CSS3: Styling language used for customizing the appearance of the web page.
+- JavaScript: Programming language used for adding interactivity and functionality to the application.